 DCMP provides accessibility information through posts in our Learning Center.
 Topics include include captioning, description, laws pertaining to accessibility, assistive technology, and an array of other subjects that are relevant to parents, teachers, interpreters, school administrators, captioners, describers, and media producers and distributors.

-QuickClasses are asynchronous, online classes for professionals working with students who are deaf, hard of hearing, blind, low-vision, or deaf-blind.
+QuickClasses are facilitated, asynchronous, online classes for professionals working with students who are deaf, hard of hearing, blind, low-vision, or deaf-blind.
 QuickClasses are approved for RID and ACVREP credit.
 Full membership is required to register for these classes.

 Guidelines for Describing and Captioning Media